Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

-Similarly to investments, the imports and exports of goods and services are much more volatile than the aggregate GDP.
-The cyclical properties of international trade are quite interesting, since they are determined by the balance of two forces: the desire of economic agents to smooth consumption using international markets and the additional cyclical variability from the investments, that are permitted by the international capital flows.
-It can also be noted that there usually exists a strong co-movement between imports and exports.
-Even though one would expect that certain shocks may have an opposite effect on real exports and imports\footnote{For example, appreciation of the real effective exchange rate can be expected to decrease exports due to the reduced price competitiveness, but increase imports by lowering the relative import prices.}, it is likely that certain demand shocks might be transmitted across different countries and affected by global cycles, for example, an increase in imports due to the rise of domestic demand should result in a raise in foreign exports and foreign income, which in turn should raise the domestic exports.
-As in the case with private consumption, the nowcasting of these variables is simplified by the fact that there exists \textit{hard} monthly indicators of external trade, published with a small delay.
+Similarly to investments, the exports and imports of goods and services are more volatile than the aggregate GDP.
+The cyclical properties of international trade are quite appealing and follow from the balance of two forces.
+First, the 'loving-variety' economic agents that seek to smooth consumption using international trade.
+Second, the additional cyclical variability comes from the investments, that are permitted by the international capital flows.
+Although there usually exists a strong co-movement between exports and imports, the response to the shocks may have an opposite or supplementary impact on exports and imports.
+For instance, appreciation of the real effective exchange rate can be expected to decrease exports due to the reduced price competitiveness, but increase imports by lowering the relative import prices.
+Some strong demand shocks, on the contrary, might pass through the global economy leading to acceleration or are affected by global boom-bust cycles in economic activity.
+For example, during acceleration, an initial increase in imports due to the hike in the US domestic demand results in growing foreign exports and foreign income, which in turn increase domestic exports.
+As in the case with private consumption, the nowcasting of exports and imports is simplified by the existence of ``hard'' monthly indicators of external trade, published with a small delay.

-The results of forecasting Exports and Imports are presented in Table \ref{table:final} over a rolling 12-year window.
-First, it can be noted that all of the methods are able to outperform the ARMA models during nowcasting, with the AdaPCA method providing overall the most accurate nowcasts.
-Additionally, it may be interesting to see that both the PCA and AdaPCA are able to outperform every other model when nowcasting the crisis period of 2008-2011 by a large margin.
-Second, when comparing the forecast accuracy between the PCA and the Relaxed LASSO, in most cases we can see the PCA method providing both more accurate nowcasts and 1- and 2-quarter forecasts, further suggesting that the rotation to the principal components can in some cases provide additional forecasting accuracy, as was seen in the previous sections, since the variables preselected in the first step were the same during every period of the exercise for both methods.

-Overall, the AdaPCA method generated the most accurate nowcasts and 2-quarter forecasts, while the 1-quarter forecasts were rather similar between most of the methods.

-The results from the \textit{GW} test, presented in Table \ref{exp:rolling:gw}, suggest that with 11\% significance the Square-Root LASSO, LASSO and PCA are able to generate more accurate forecasts than the benchmark ARMA model.